microsoft/dstoolkit-mlops-base/docs/how-to/GeneralDocumentation.md

 3. There are 2 distinct configuration files for environment creation: (1) for local dev/experimentation which can be stored in the project root folder (as requirement.txt, environment.yml), and (2) in **_configuration/environments/_** in whatever format accepted by azureml (**_yml_**, **_json_**, etc).
 (1) is required to install the project environment on a different laptop, devops agent, etc and (2) contains only the necessary packages to be installed on remote compute targets or AKS that are hosting the core scripts

 4. There are only 2 core secrets to handle: the azureml workspace authentication key and a service principal.
 Depending on your use-case or constraints, these secrets may be required in the core scripts or execution scripts.
-We provide the logic to retrieve them in a **_utils.py_** file in both **_src_** and **_operation/execution_**.
+We provide the logic to retrieve them in a **_utils.py_** file in both **_src_** and **_mlops_**.

 Environment variables must be provided: